DecBayComp/TRamWAy/doc/tessellation.rst

 Tessellation
 ============

-This step consists of defining time segments or space cells and assigning the individual molecule locations to one or more of these segments or cells.
+This step consists of defining time segments or space cells and assigning the individual molecule locations to one or more of these segments or cells/bins.

 Basic usage
 -----------